gofractally/psibase/doc/psidk/src/specifications/app-architecture/app-interfaces.md

 # App interfaces

-Psibase allows anyone to write a service that maintains a server-side database and can respond to queries.
-That database can also store front-end code that clients download and use to interact with the service.

-In addition to UI code, psibase also introduces the concept of app interfaces, which are similar to services, but which run within a client's browser.
-These interfaces are intended to facilitate most interactions between users and services.
+App interfaces run within a client's browser.
+These interfaces are intended to facilitate most interactions between user interfaces and services.

 ```mermaid
 sequenceDiagram